Bikossor/Rudus/website/docs/api/combinators/anyOf.md

 ## Example

-In this example we are going to parse either a `Hello` or a `World`.
+In this example we are going to parse either the string `"Hello"` or `"World"`.

 ```ts
 import { anyOf, string } from "rudus";